nmbr73/Shaderfuse/Shaders/Recursive/GrowingWeatheringRocks.md

+# GrowingWeatheringRocks

+This Fuse is based on the Shadertoy '_[GrowingWeatheringRocks](https://www.shadertoy.com/view/ftSSDy)_' by [stb](https://www.shadertoy.com/user/stb).
+Conversion to DCTL and encapsulation into a fuse done by [JiPi](../../Site/Profiles/JiPi.md).
+See [Recursive](README.md) for more fuses in this category.

 <!-- +++ DO NOT REMOVE THIS COMMENT +++ DO NOT ADD OR EDIT ANY TEXT BEFORE THIS LINE +++ IT WOULD BE A REALLY BAD IDEA +++ -->

 An attempt to make a bump/height map for natural stone surfaces.
 Not physically-based.